ivastly/regrest/README.md

 ## Rationale
 Run tests which cover your current changes only.
-All other tests are _guaranteed_ to be green, just because you did not touch the code they test.
+All other tests are almost _guaranteed_ to be green, just because you did not touch the code they test.

 * Run just a few tests instead of the whole gigantic test suite without any downsides.
 * Test framework, coverage format, platform agnostic.